noahehall/theBookOfNoah/0current/systemdesign.md

 - access control
 - DNS

-## multi-tier applicaitons

-- N-Tier
-  - 2-tier:
-    - examples
-      - pool of web servers with a dtabase tier

-## microservices

 ## environments

 - local
 - cloud
 - multi-cloud
 - hybrid-cloud

+-

+## architectural patterns

+- the process for reviewing an architecture is a constructive conversation about architectural decisions, and is not an audit mechanism

+-

+### multi-tier applicaitons

+- N-Tier
+  - 2-tier:
+    - examples
+      - pool of web servers with a dtabase tier

+### microservices